tedkuo1268/Udacity_Self_Driving_Cars/Project3_Traffic_Sign_Classifier/README.md

 #### 1. Describe how you preprocessed the image data.
 What techniques were chosen and why did you choose these techniques?
 Consider including images showing the output of each preprocessing technique.
 Pre-processing refers to techniques such as converting to grayscale, normalization, etc. (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, and provide example images of the additional data.
 Then describe the characteristics of the augmented training set like number of images in the set, number of images for each class, etc.)

 As mentioned in the above section, the dataset is highly imbalanced, so we need to generate additional data to the minority classes to balance the dataset.
 Here I implement deep convolutional generative adversarial networks (DCGANs) to generate fake images to the dataset.
 The basic GAN architecture is as the following figure.
 The generator takes Gaussian noise and created samples matching the dimension of the training samples.
 The discriminator takes samples from training dataset as well as generated samples and attempts to recognize if a sample is real (i.e. coming from training set) or fake (i.e. generated one).
-Below are some fake images from three of the minority classes (below 1000 examples).
-The generated images are pretty much like the real images in the dataset.
 Finally, I augmented the dataset by generating fake images to all the minority classes until they have 1000 examples.
+Here are some examples of an original image and augmented image:

+![alt text][image3] ![alt text][image3]
+![alt text][image3] ![alt text][image3]
+![alt text][image3] ![alt text][image3]

-After augmenting the dataset, I did
+After augmenting the dataset,

 As a first step, I decided to convert the images to grayscale because ...